- Introduction

 Reasons for Needing a Private Mortgage

-While applying, you will be required to state why you need the money.
+While applying, you must state why you need the money.
 Some popular uses for the money include:

 - For living expenses after being laid off